Introduction

 - A player can go out only if they have formed valid melds with all their cards, and they must end their turn by discarding their last card.
 If a player goes out, they score zero points for that round, while other players count the points of the cards remaining in their hands.

 - The player who reaches or exceeds the target score at the end of a round is usually declared the winner.
-However, some variations may require players to continue playing until all but one player exceed the target score, with the last player remaining declared the winner.
+However, some variations may require players to continue playing until all but one player exceeds the target score, with the last player remaining declared the winner.

 Pool Rummy Variations